mintlayer/mintlayer-core/README.md

 - `wallet-rpc-daemon`: A wallet that can be controlled remotely using RPC.
 This can be run as a service.
 - `wallet-cli`: A command line interface for the wallet.
 All the newest features and functionalities of the wallet are available in this wallet.
 The `wallet-cli` is extremely ubiquitous and can be run in many modes, including a self-contained wallet, a controller of an RPC wallet, as an RPC wallet itself, and also as a cold wallet for air-gapped storage of coins and assets.

+### What do you need to run?

+There are many ways you can manage running the components of mintlayer-core.
+The following are a few examples.

+You can:

+- Run the node-daemon + wallet-cli to manage your coins, where the wallet-cli owns your wallet file and manages your coins.
+The wallet-cli itself can optionally act as an RPC server
+- Run the node-daemon + wallet-rpc-daemon + wallet-cli, where both daemons will be services in your system, the wallet-rpc-daemon will own your wallet (and start staking automatically for you), and the wallet-cli will just be an easy interface for communicating with your wallet
+- Run only the node-gui, where the GUI contains both the node and the wallet.
+This is a good option for non-techy users
+- Run the node-daemon with the API server components ([see this readme](api-server/README.md)) without a wallet, to manage your application

 ### Preparations for compiling the source code

 - Install the rust compiler: https://www.rust-lang.org/tools/install